hagonata/Hagonata/README.md

 - 👋 Hi, I’m @Hagonata
 - 👀 I’m interested in mentors
-- 🌱 I’m currently learning Python, c# + unity
+- 🌱 I’m currently learning frontend and kinda back
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some sites ideas
-- 📫 How to reach me ...
+- 📫 How to reach me: discord - hag#7484

 <!---
 Hagonata/Hagonata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.